skyzh/canvas_grab/README.md

 API_KEY = "balahbalah"
 ```

-The program will automatically checkpoint your downloads, therefore
+The program will automatically checkpoint your downloads.
+Therefore
 it will not grab downloaded files, and will check if there's any update
 on a file.
+Checkpoint is done after any new file downloaded.
+You may interrupt at any time.

+You may change `do_download` function in `main.py` to filter files.
+Currently the filter is set to ignore non-document files and too big files.